How to create a financial plan for your family

 How much can you afford to save while still paying for essentials?

 Hopefully, looking at your spending will have given you an idea of where you can cut down.
-The next question is, what will you do with the money you’re going to stop spending?
+The next question is, what will you do with the money you’re saving?

 This is where your goals come in.
 Let’s say you’re aiming to have a £5,000 emergency fund saved up within five years.

-Is it possible to reduce your spending by £83 a month and put this money into a savings account instead?
+Is it possible to reduce your spending by £83 a month and put this money into a savings or investment account instead?

-Of course, we can’t fully ignore interest rates and investment returns because if you do save £83 a month in an account that pays interest or if you invest it, it’s likely it will take you less than five years to reach £5,000.
+Of course, we can’t fully ignore interest rates and potential investment returns.
+If you do save £83 a month in an account that pays interest or investment returns, it may take you less than five years to reach £5,000.

 What does a realistic budget look like for you?